SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US248 - InactivateActivate figure category/01.requirements-engineering/README.md

 **Input Data:**

-* Category identifier (ID) to select the category.
+- Request to change the current availability of a category.
-* Requested action (activate or inactivate).
+- Category selection by the user.

 **Output Data:**

-* Confirmation of successful status change (success message and updated category details), or
+- Confirmation of successful status change, or
-* Error message indicating reason for failure (e.g., category not found, already in requested status, insufficient permissions).
+- Error message if the operation could not be performed (e.g., already in desired state).
 ### 1.6.
 System Sequence Diagram (SSD)

 ![System Sequence Diagram](svg/us248-system-sequence-diagram.svg)